topcoder-platform/member-preferences-service/README.md

 If you want to use docker of local DynamoDB:

 - see `https://hub.docker.com/r/amazon/dynamodb-local` for details
-- you may go to `docker` folder, and run `docker-compose up` to start local DynamoDB
+- you may go to `docker/dynamodb` folder, and run `docker-compose up` to start local DynamoDB
 - configure the AMAZON_AWS_DYNAMODB_ENDPOINT config parameter to `http://localhost:8000` in config file or via environment variable
-- follow above section to configure AWS credential, when using local DynamoDB, any fake access key id and secret access key may be used
+- follow above section to configure AWS credential, when using local DynamoDB, any fake access key id and secret access key may be used.
+An alternative approach is setting AMAZON_AWS_ACCESS_KEY_ID and AMAZON_AWS_SECRET_ACCESS_KEY under `config/default.js`

 ## AWS DynamoDB setup